lausek/lovm2/guide/src/building/optimization.md

 ## Constant evaluation

-Computing constant operations ahead can not only improve the programs performance, but also drop certain constants out of the `CodeObject` reducing its size.
+Computing constant operations ahead can not only improve the programs performance, but also drop certain constants out of the `LV2CodeObject` reducing its size.
 Bytecode sequences will be tranformed like this:

 ``` bytecode
 CPush(0)